 If you’re looking for an add-on resource with role-playing that helps supplement your existing health science curriculum, PersonAbility may be the right choice for you.

-HealthCenter21 is a comprehensive curriculum for CTE health science courses.
-This means that the curriculum includes content to help you teach foundational knowledge, clinical skills, and soft skills - all within one resource.
+HealthCenter21 is part of iCEV's comprehensive health science curriculum.
+You can use HealthCenter21 to help you teach foundational knowledge, clinical skills, and soft skills - all within one digital curriculum system.

-With the purchase of HealthCenter21, you have access to a full curriculum and everything you need to teach healthcare soft skills and even branch into other healthcare topics.
+With the purchase of iCEV, you have access to a full curriculum and everything you need to teach healthcare soft skills and even branch into other healthcare topics.

 Additionally, HealthCenter21 can help you prepare students for several industry certifications, including:

-If you’re looking for an all-in-one, comprehensive curriculum that covers healthcare soft skills and more, HealthCenter21 may be the right choice for you.
+If you’re looking for an all-in-one, comprehensive curriculum that covers healthcare soft skills and more, HealthCenter21 from iCEV may be the right choice for you.

 4. What Is The Cost?